anna-stacey/NorthernInteriorGlossing/README.md

 gram score: 1/2 gram morphemes correct

 ### Pipeline
+At the pipeline stage, we repeat the glossing stage checks, with some caveats.
+Since the alignment between morphemes is no longer guaranteed, the morpheme-level score (and by extension, the word-level score, since it is just a summary of the morpheme-level score for all the morphemes in a given word) can suffer from ECF as it goes from left-to-right through a word's morphemes.
+We also use the word-level accuracy metric from the segmentation stage, which differs from the glossing word-level score in that it takes boundary *type* into consideration.
+> Example:
+gold: morpheme1-morpheme2
+predicted: morpheme1~morpheme2
+glossing word-level accuracy: 1/1 words segmentation word-level accuracy: 0/1 words

+Thus, we can compare these two scores to see how many words were incorrect only in boundary type.

+Overall, the segmentation stage word-level accuracy is the more sensible metric here, simply asking: did we correctly segment (insert boundaries of the right type in the right spots, performing normalization where needed but otherwise maintaining the input form) *and* gloss (provide the correct label for every morpheme) the entire word?

 ##### Bag o' Words
-The idea with this check is to look for the right glosses, while being forgiving about ECF from earlier in the word.
-To do this, we don't care about the order/alignment of the glosses, just that they're present.
+As mentioned, the glossing stage morpheme-level score doesn't work so well at the pipeline stage, because of the impact of ECF from earlier in the word.
+But a morpheme-level evaluation is nice for providing a more fine-grained view than a word-level one.
+We therefore use this metric as a kind of morpheme-level accuracy more suited to the pipeline: we don't care about the order/alignment of the glosses, just that they're present.
+This score is basically a more forgiving version of the other morpheme-level accuracy, so it must be greater than or equal to that score.
 For each word, we go through its gold glosses one-by-one.
 We check if each is present *somewhere* in the set of predicted glosses for this word.
 Notably, if it is, we *remove* it, so that each predicted morpheme can only be counted once.
 This probably isn't super impactful, as its unlikely the same gloss appears multiple times in one word.
 This score is reported at the morpheme level.
 So the bag o' words score is the number of gold morphemes that were correctly predicted *somewhere* in the word (excluding duplicates), divided by the total number of gold morphemes.
-This score is basically a more forgiving version of the morpheme-level accuracy, so it must be greater than or equal to that score.

 > Example:
 gold: *morpheme1-morpheme2*
 predicted: *morpheme2-morpheme1*